Infineon/optiga-connect-iot/README.md

 ## Contributing

 For reporting technical issues or proposing new features, please create a new issue.<br>

+> Before submitting a new issue please be aware that OPTIGA™ Connect IoT is a solution with four major categories and 3 partners involved.

+Therefore please help us by linking your issues to these four major categories:

+* Hardware
+* Package
+* Software
+* Connectivity

 Read more in the [Contributing Guide](https://github.com/Infineon/optiga-connect-iot/blob/master/CONTRIBUTING.md)